Finn-HPI/ChargingParkPlacement/README.md

 ```
 osmosis --read-pbf <graph>-latest.osm.pbf --tf accept-ways highway=motorway,motorway_link --tf reject-relations --used-node --write-pbf <graph>_motorways.pbf
 ```
+After that you can use the *precompute_graph* function in */src/main.cpp* to load the pbf file and export the contracted grpah.

 ## Documentation
 We now provide some examples on how to use the heuristics Pruning, Park Extending and PNM.